 Learn how to keep your voice hydrated in the second part of BAST Training’s hydration series.
 Line Hilton and Alexa Terry share some simple hydration tips and explain the external factors that can dehydrate the voice.

-In the first part of this two-part series, we looked at how hydration affects the vocal folds.
-This week we explore ways to keep the voice well hydrated and the environmental, habitual and medical factors that can impact hydration.
+In ‘The Truth About Singing And Hydration’, Alexa and Line looked at how hydration affects the vocal folds.
+In this article, we explore ways to keep the voice well hydrated and the environmental, habitual and medical factors that can impact hydration.

 “Drying of the vocal fold surface can occur due to environmental and behavioural challenges associated with mouth breathing, exercising, and inhaling poorly conditioned air.
 Vocal fold dehydration can also occur secondary to reduced systemic hydration, emotional factors, and the normal ageing process.”
 (Vocal Fold Surface Hydration – A Review by Ciara Leydon, Mahalakshmi Sivasankar, Danielle Lodewyck Falciglia, Christopher Atkins and Kimberly V Fisher; Journal of Voice, 2009).